osm-search/Nominatim-Data-Analyser/README.md

 The Nominatim Data Analyser is a QA tool used to scan the nominatim database and extract suspect data from it.
 These data are then presented to mappers through a visual interface so that they can correct them directly.

+# Documentation

 The advanced documentation of this tool can be found there: [docs/Overview.md](docs/Overview.md).

+# Reporting errors in the rule

+To report some errors in the rule, please follow the [CONTRIBUTING.md](CONTRIBUTING.md)

 # Installation procedure